htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 ```

 #### Notes on Appdeamon and HA's state machine:
 Things take time!!
-Especially when Appdeamon apps has to check HA states by using
+Especially when Appdeamon apps has to check HA states by using constrain_input_boolean's or

 #### Setup needed commands and rules in Tasmota software via console: